 By the way, Shelley is the happiest, funniest, most whimsical breast cancer survivor I’ve ever met.
 I mean, who can get diagnosed with breast cancer and still find the humor in the things that other people can’t even imagine going through?
 Shelley.
 That’s who.
 Here’s her story…

 In January Shelley was diagnosed with Invasive Ductal Carcinoma.
 It’s the most common form of breast cancer.
 Specifically she was hormone positive, her2 negative, stage three IDC.
 The cancer had metastasized into her lymph nodes and was trying to get out into the rest of her body.

 Shelley has such a sense of humor about her that she finishes up her formal diagnosis with a little, “Ta-Da!
 Here you go!
 Happy 2020!”
 Her sense of humor, strength, and coping skills are to be admired, studied, and definitely replicated.

-When she talks about undergoing chemotherapy for sixteen weeks and losing all her hair.
 BTW…did you know you lose all your hair?
-Eyelashes, eyebrows, all your hair?
+Eyelashes, eyebrows, all of it?
 I don’t know why I only ever thought about the hair on your head, that’s kind of dumb in retrospect.
-Shelley light heartedly refers to herself as a “naked mole rat” while discussing the irony around everyone in lockdown wanting a haircut more than anything, and she’s was thinking, “sucks to be you.”
+Shelley light-heartedly refers to herself as a “naked mole rat” while discussing the irony around everyone in lockdown wanting a haircut more than anything, and she was thinking, “sucks to be you.”